Antonio Rodríguez Balinas: Later career

 Rodríguez Balinas continued his academic education and earned a PhD degree in Law from the UPR.
 In March 1968, the reserve units in Puerto Rico and the U.S. Virgin Islands of the United States Army were organized into the 166th Support Group.
 On July 14, 1973, the then-Colonel Rodríguez Balinas took command of the 166th Support Group and was given full command and control of all USAR (United States Army Reserve) units in Puerto Rico and the U.S. Virgin Islands.
 One of Colonel Rodríguez Balinas's accomplishments was to have all the missions and functions of a major U.S. Army Reserve Command under the First U.S. Army.
 He wanted full autonomy for the Army Reserve forces in Puerto Rico.

 In February 1977, the USAR Forces in Puerto Rico became a General Office Command with the establishment of the Office of the First U.S. Army Deputy Command with Antonio Rodríguez Balinas, who was promoted to the rank of brigadier general, as its first General Officer.
 In 1979, the USAR Forces in Puerto Rico were awarded the Best Major U.S. Army Reserve Command Award.
 Brigadier General Rodríguez Balinas held the position of General Officer until February 27, 1988, when he retired after 37 years of active and reserve duty.
 He was awarded the Legion of Merit Medal upon his retirement.

+In 2018 Antonio Rodríguez Balinas was posthumously inducted to the Puerto Rico Veterans Hall of Fame.